Whatever you give is acceptable if you give it eagerly. And give according to what you have, not what you don't have.

 Is online giving secure?

 Yes.
 The church does not keep your payment information.
-It is processed by Payflow Pro and Transnational.
+It is processed by Process4Change & PaymentsHub.
 These entities are PCI Security Standards Council compliant, VISA CISP compliant and Trustwave Security Services compliant.

 Are there any fees involved in online giving?

-For you, no. The church is charged 1.5–2% on credit card transactions.
-The fee is much less for ACH transactions debiting your bank account.
+The church is charged 1.25–3% on credit card transactions.
+The fee is much less for ACH transactions debiting your bank account. *There is an option to cover the processing fee when you set up your recurring gift.

 What is a recurring gift?